-- Research: Evaluate the development of the field of Asian American Studies and utilize research methodologies and scholarship within the field to produce research papers. - Analysis of issues: Effectively employ social science methodologies in the analysis of issues related to Asian Americans. - History: Identify and describe the general history of Asian American people in the U.S.
+- Evaluate the development of the field of Asian American Studies, and utilize research methodologies and scholarship within the field to produce research papers. - Effectively employ social science methodologies in the analysis of issues related to Asian American Studies - Identify, and describe, the general history of Asian American people in the U.S.